-Babywearing seems to something I'm doing more of with each child – I suppose I am more in need of my hands each time. 🙂
+Babywearing seems to be something I'm doing more of with each child – I suppose I am more in need of my hands each time. 🙂

 I wore Mercury a total of maybe two times.
-Timothy Noah got strapped on to me or Kent whenever we wanted to get him to sleep.
+Timothy Noah got strapped on to me whenever I wanted to get him to sleep.
 Miss Evelyn, at two weeks old, seems like she is going to get the most use out of our wrap sling so far.
 There is just no other way for me to get anything done as far as cleaning and cooking and chasing after the middle child (!) without having her in her sling.

 Other than convenience, there are actually several health benefits and other perks to babywearing.
 I've shared this info before, but figured I'd repost in light of the baby theme going on here this month. 🙂